uhub/awesome-coq/README.md

 * [epa095/noetherian-implies-streamless](https://github.com/epa095/noetherian-implies-streamless) - We provide two Coq proofs that noetherian implies streamless, one proof uses equality, the other is expressible withouth equality.
 * [epa095/funKanPowCounterModel-coq](https://github.com/epa095/funKanPowCounterModel-coq) - A Coq formalization of a countermodel to claim that the Kan property of simplicial sets are preserved under exponentiation constructively.
 * [emk/experimental-coq-proofs](https://github.com/emk/experimental-coq-proofs) - Messing around with the Coq proof assistant
-* [emc2/state-space-model](https://github.com/emc2/state-space-model) - Modeling and proofs about the state space construction in Coq
 * [emarzion/searchable-types](https://github.com/emarzion/searchable-types) - A coq file on searchable types
 * [emarzion/coq-project](https://github.com/emarzion/coq-project) - My project using Coq to prove Post's Theorem.
 * [EliasC/kappaf](https://github.com/EliasC/kappaf) - Mechanisation of KappaF in Coq